 Scientists endure these conditions in order to better understand how and why the Patagonian icefields are shrinking.
 “The glaciers in this region are changing rapidly,” said Eric Rignot, a glaciologist at NASA’s Jet Propulsion Laboratory and the University of California-Irvine.
 “They are, in fact, melting away at some of the highest rates on the planet.
 The reason is that they are not only melting from the top because of warm air, but also from below, where they come in contact with ocean and lake waters.”

 Often shrouded in clouds and mist, the entirety of the South Patagonian Icefield is rarely visible from space.
 This mosaic combines cloud-free images acquired by the Operational Land Imager (OLI) on Landsat 8 on April 29, May 1, and May 24, 2016.

 The North and South Patagonian icefields are what’s left of a much more expansive ice sheet that reached its maximum size about 18,000 years ago.
 The modern icefields are just a fraction of their previous size, though they remain the southern hemisphere’s largest expanses of ice outside of Antarctica.
-Today, the South Patagonian Icefield spans about 13,000 square kilometers, about four times larger than the north icefield.
+Today, the South Patagonian Icefield spans about 13,000 square kilometers, more than three times larger than the north icefield.
 Its ice spreads across the border between Chile and Argentina.
 (The north icefield, in contrast, is entirely in Chile.)